Go to page content

 Option 3: Undergo dental surgery if needed.

 In some cases, surgery may be necessary to correct diastema.
-Ultimately, it will depend on your dental health professional’s diagnosis.
+Ultimately, it will depend on your dentist’s diagnosis.
 You can work together to figure out the best treatment for you.

-While there is nothing wrong with having gap teeth or diastema, depending on the causes, it can cause other underlying dental health issues – so best to be prepared!
+While for most people there is nothing wrong with having gapped teeth or diastema, in some circumstances, it can signify an underlying dental health issue – so best to get checked!

 References: